MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 - [Sign into Azure with a service principal using the Azure CLI](/cli/azure/authenticate-azure-cli-service-principal)
 - [Sign in to Azure PowerShell non-interactively for automation scenarios](/powershell/azure/authenticate-noninteractive) includes guidance for both managed identity and service principal use cases

-Customers applying Conditional Access policies to the user based service accounts can reclaim this user based license and apply [workload identities](~/workload-id/workload-identities-overview.md) license to apply [Conditional Access for workload identities](~/identity/conditional-access/workload-identity.md).
+Some customers apply Conditional Access policies to user-based service accounts.
+You can reclaim the user-based license, and add a [workload identities](~/workload-id/workload-identities-overview.md) license to apply [Conditional Access for workload identities](~/identity/conditional-access/workload-identity.md).

 ## Implementation